wongjenn/node-debugger-lab-web-1116/README.md

 ## Objectives

-1. Use Node built-in debugger by putting statements into a given script to find a problem by using debugger
+1. Use Node built-in debugger by putting statements into a given script to find a problem by using `debugger`
 1. Launch debugger
 2. Fix the script

 ## Introduction

 You've been hired by a major national bank to fix some of their account creation code.
+Some bugs have crept into the code (as bugs are wont to do).
-They had some bad developers in the past that left some bugs in the code.
-Your job is to fix all the issues and get the code functional again.
+Your job is to fix the issues and make the code functional again.

 In this lab, you'll debug a Node script which has some issues.

 ## Instructions